IoannisKaragiannis/LinearAlgebra/demo/README.md

 $ sudo apt-get install g++-arm-linux-gnueabihf
 ```

-Now, you can simply edit the makefile and modify lines 7-10 accordingly.
+Now, you can simply edit the makefile and modify line 11 accordingly.

 ## AUTHORS